ckenshim/AIND/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: The naked twins is another strategy that reduces domain(possible digits) for variables (boxes) in a particular unit.
-  I apply this strategy ia a main loop ('reduce_puzzle' method) where all strategies are applied including search.
-  In general, to implement this strategy I iterate over all units and look for a boxes that have equal values of lenght 2.
-After that I remove values of naked twins from other boxes in the unit.
+  The idea behind this strategy is that we are looking for two boxes that have two same possible values in a unit.
+We know that these two possibilities can only be assigned to one of these two boxes.
+Therefore, we eliminate these values from other boxes in the same unit.
+Other two strategies that we implemented before, namely, 'eliminate' and 'only choice', cannot find such cases, since they are looking for other types of inconsistencies.
+  We apply this strategy in a loop ('reduce_puzzle' method) where all strategies are applied, to maximally reduce puzzle before applying search algorithm.
+Adding another strategy, like 'naked twins',  that propagates constraints increases chances of puzzle being solved before first assignment in a search process.
+In general, the more constraint propagation strategies we apply repeatedly as a preprocessing step (or propagation step), the better.
+This is because, whenever we solve an inconsistency using a particular strategy, a new inconsistency can arise that can be solved by another strategy, or even the same strategy.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: Diagonal Sudoku adds two more AllDiff constraints to existing 27 row, column, and 3x3 square AllDiffs.
+A: We solve digonal sudoku using the same approach (repeatedly apply reduction and search steps) that we use to solve normal one.
+The main difference between normal and diagonal sudoku, is that latter introduces two more constraints (numbers 1 to 9 appear exactly once on main diagonals).
+Having more constraints on the same amount of variables makes them harder to satisfy.
+As a results, we could have more false paths, that do not lead to a solution, during a search process.
+Which in turn, obviously, increases algorithms execution time.
- I do this by defining diagonal units ('diag_unit') and add them to the list of units.
-I do not make any other explicit
-      changes to the code, since it is organized in such a way that it automatically applies all defined constraints.
+ In terms of the code, to make the additional constraints we define diagonal units ('diag_unit') in the code and add them to the list of units.
+I do not make any other explicit changes to the code, since it is organized in such a way that it automatically applies all defined constraints.

 ### Install